 Melbourne, Scott Jennings BLA Washington; MLA Harvard

 Scott Jennings Melbourne is an Assistant Professor of Landscape Architecture at the University of Hong Kong.
-His research explores issues of meaning and endurance in rapidly developing regions and the role of landscape as a medium and discipline in an increasingly networked society.
+His research advances design implementation methodologies and explores the impact of landscape spaces on urban networks.

 Melbourne’s project work in Mainland China began in 2002 assisting on a finalist entry for the Beijing Olympic Forest Park.
 In the years since he has collaborated on a multitude of master planning and site design works, and in 2008 was a visiting designer for Shenzhen-based Vanke.
 His pedagogical experience includes teaching as a lecturer at the University of Washington and extensive contributions in research and instruction during his studies at Harvard.

 Melbourne holds the degree of Master in Landscape Architecture with Distinction from Harvard University and Bachelor of Landscape Architecture from the University of Washington.
 While at Harvard he was a Penny White recipient and awarded the Norman T. Newton Prize.